light1515/light1515.github.io/README.md

 # Hello, my name is Andy Yen!
 Welcome to my portfolio!

-Currently studying computer science as a graduate student at Cal State Fullerton.
+I'm currently studying computer science as a graduate student at Cal State Fullerton.
+Im expecting to graduate in July of I have some familiarity with C, C++, and Python, but am expanding my knowledge with front end languages as well.

 ## Contact info
 - Email: andyyen42@gmail.com